Leon C. Marshall: Economic organization compared to machine; a process approach to economics

-In a 1921 review of the work The American Economic Review, by Everett Walton Goodhue (1878-1940s), Professor of Sociology and Economics at Colgate University, Goodhue explained, that this work compares the economic organization to machine, and introduces a process approach (or systems approach) to economics.
+In a 1921 review of the work The American Economic Review, by Everett Walton Goodhue (1878–1940s), Professor of Sociology and Economics at Colgate University, Goodhue explained, that this work compares the economic organization to machine, and introduces a process approach (or systems approach) to economics.
 Goodhue (1921) explained.

-Our economic organization is compared to a machine with parts, articulation of parts, motive power, and control or guidance.
-No one claims that the machine at all times or perhaps at any time works perfectly.
-There are still many defects.
-Some parts are not well adapted to their uses; parts rattle, jam and squeak; too much or perchance at times too little motive power is applied; and at times (business depressions) the whole machine seems to break down.
-Despite the defects, however, the machine functions and is surprisingly well adapted to its purpose of producing goods in quantity, of producing them at right times, and of getting them into the hands of consumers with some accuracy and comparatively little difficulty.The real test of any good machine is that it be designed for its purpose and that it accomplish that purpose at as low a cost as possible under the conditions which prevail at the time.
-Our economic machine appears to fulfill these conditions.
-On this point, indeed, many earnest students of economics honestly doubt the truth of the above statement.
-They see glaring faults of economy and justice, and take decided exception to the proposition that the present economic organization is adapted to its purpose.
-Possibly in the past, it is said, but certainly not today.

 The complete work is illustrated with over 100 illustrations; tables, schemes, pictures, drawings, maps, graphs, block diagrams, tree diagrams, classification and organization charts, presenting a mix of empirical and theoretical data.
 The process approach is recognizable in the visualization of some specific economic phenomena in diagrams, such as the diagram of gratifying wants (see image).

 Goodhue (1921) further explained, that the book at the outset rather assumes human wants and the goods to gratify those wants.
 Its interest lies in the field of processes.
 The aim was to start the student in elementary economics with a study of our want gratifying machine, to show him how this machine has come to be, and how it serves its purpose in apportioning our social resources, viz: labor power, capital, acquired knowledge and natural resources to the production and sale of goods.